 When you don’t follow the correct recharge process

 If you don’t follow this process when you’re charging expenses back to your client, you will, in effect, charge the VAT element to them twice.
 As a result, this’ll cost your client more.
 In this case, you should consider contacting your customer/client to try and sort this out.
 Likewise, instead you can decide to leave this as it is and:

 - Be aware that you didn’t do this right in the first place.
 As an aside, you should make a note that HMRC could pick up on this later.

 - Second, please make sure you charge VAT on all your costs correctly going forward.

-When you invoice your costs, it’s key to account for the VAT on expenses correctly.
+When you invoice your costs, it’s key to recharge VAT on expenses correctly so that when you’re paying the VAT to HMRC, this is correct.
 To sum up, when you do the `netting down’ process for each expense recharge, you’ll in effect recharge VAT on any zero-rated costs that didn’t include VAT in the first place.
 Likewise, as part of the recharge process you also restore any `netted down’ standard-rated expenses to their original costs.
 To sum up, the process which we describe here for is the correct method when you recharge expenses and charge VAT on these to your client.